 For those new to senior market sales, Scopes of Appointment (SOAs) can be a foreign idea.
 But the basics of SOAs play a major role in the industry.

-Scopes of Appointment are documents that define the range of products an agent can discuss with a client during an appointment.
+What is a Scope of Appointment?
+It is a document that defines the range of products an agent can discuss with a client during an appointment.
 If you’re using Ritter’s Medicareful platform, electronic SOAs (eScopes) make the process even more convenient!
 It’s a good idea to check out the latest set rules, now known as the Medicare Advantage & Part D Communication Requirements, to ensure you always know how to remain compliant.

 Listen to this article: